 10- Disclaimer form

 11. Payment of the visa fee.
 Different rates are applied due to reciprocity.
-In 2024:
+Fees in 2024:

 Visa fees are revised quarterly according to current exchange rates and can be subject to changes.